 Some of the reason for my purchase of Nijigahara Holograph is the severe lack of new manga licenses, new volumes of what little I follow, and few manga of interest.
 In short it was the awesome cover art, descriptions, and most of all desperation.
 My lesson from reading this has been not to give into impulses (pre-ordered) based on deprivation and instead look to older overlooked manga.
 Perhaps returning it to Amazon would have been a wise, too.

 Fantagraphics gave this a wonderful hardcover like the great manga Wandering Son and it has a wonderful printed smell.
-I will not give hints to the ending, however it does things right that I criticized the rest of the manga for.
+I will not give much hints to the ending, however it is not original.